A topic from the subject of Isolation in Chemistry.

 1. Transfer the organic liquid product to a separatory funnel.

-3. Allow the layers to separate and drain the lower layer (organic phase) into a clean flask.
+3. Allow the layers to separate and carefully drain the lower layer into a clean Erlenmeyer flask.
+(Note: The organic layer may be the top or bottom layer depending on the densities of the solvents.)

 4. Repeat steps 2-3 several times using fresh extraction solvent.

-5. Transfer the organic phase to a flask containing anhydrous sodium sulfate.
+5. Transfer the combined organic phases to a clean, dry Erlenmeyer flask containing anhydrous sodium sulfate.

-7. Filter the mixture through a filter paper to remove the sodium sulfate.
+7. Filter the mixture through a filter paper to remove the sodium sulfate and collect the filtrate in a clean, dry Erlenmeyer flask.

 Key Procedures: